gwygonik/acModules/README.md

 A collection of modules for VCV Rack, with both Dark and Light panels.

+> [!IMPORTANT]
+> Reports of crashes on Windows and Linux have been partially reproduced, but an update has been submitted!
+Stay tuned!

 ![Screenshot of acModules in VCV Rack](/images/acModules.png)

 ## Ov3rCross